-An LDO is a linear voltage regulator designed to operate with a very low input-to-output voltage differential (dropout voltage) in order to minimize the power dissipated as heat on the device and increase conversion efficiency.
+An LDO (low-dropout) is a linear voltage regulator designed to operate with a very low input-to-output voltage differential (dropout voltage).
+It aims to minimize the power dissipated as heat on the device and increase conversion efficiency.

-Compared to DC-DC switching converters, LDO regulators do not generate ripple, therefore they offer a very clean supply voltage, and require few design efforts, thanks to the minimum number of external passive components needed.
+Compared to DC-DC switching converters, LDO regulators do not generate ripple, therefore they offer a very clean supply voltage.
+They require few design efforts thanks to the minimum number of external passive components needed.

 - ultra-low quiescent current (down to 0.3 µA) which extends battery runtime